JHCDigital/The-Sinking-of-El-Faro-Speaker-Series/README.md

 .ve-media gh:JHCDigital/The-Sinking-of-El-Faro-Speaker-Series/archives%20exhibit_3.jpeg left width=70% caption="Model of the U.S.S.
 Constiution ship."

 # Event Reception
-The 10th anniversary of the El Faro
+The 10th anniversary of the El Faro held by the Jacksonville History Center

 # Gallery